How to BTFD – 5 Tips On How To Buy The Dip

 Check the overall development of the coin price, and make sure not to catch the end of a Wyckoff cycle.

-This needs some experience in chart observing.
+This needs some experience in chart observation.
 The market moves in cycles.
-Roughly you can say there is accumulation, breakout, distribution, and breakdown you can read more about accumulation and distribution here.
+Roughly, you can say there is accumulation, breakout, distribution, and breakdown.
+You can read more about accumulation and distribution.

-These five tips should get your back covered for buying this dip and future dips.
-Stay focused, and don’t let your emotions eat you up or make you make bad decisions.
+These five tips should have your back when buying this dip and future dips.
+Stay focused, and don't let your emotions eat you up or make you make bad decisions.
 You need a crystal clear plan to achieve success in Crypto trading – may these tips be a small part of it.
 If you feel lost on what to buy in this dip, we suggest taking a look at Digibyte, Adex, Stratis, Ethereum Classic, SIA, and Stellar Lumens and observing how they do (this is not investment advice).
-Most of them can be found on Binance and Bittrex.
+Most of them can be found on Binance.